 How to Use Walnut Oil

-Like hemp seed oil, rice bran oil, pumpkin seed oil, argan oil, grapeseed oil or any culinary oil high in polyunsaturated omega-6 and/or omega-3 fats, walnut oil is extremely delicate and can go rancid very easily.
+Like hemp seed oil, rice bran oil, pumpkin oil, argan oil, grapeseed oil, some types of sunflower seed oil and any other culinary oil high in polyunsaturated omega-6 and/or omega-3 fats, walnut oil is extremely delicate and goes rancid easily.
 After purchasing, it must be kept in the refrigerator and can never, ever be heated or used as a cooking oil.

 One or two teaspoons added to your homemade dressings adds delightful flavor and nutrition to your salads.
 Remember that even though healthy, omega 3 fats are still polyunsaturated oils and should comprise a very small percentage of the diet, so don’t overdo!